This course is no longer available for credit on our site. Here are some similar courses you might be interested in:

 Given that the United States is facing today a cybersecurity skills shortage of epic proportions, any reasonable cybersecurity strategy will likely be composed of two major elements: (1) adherence to some regulatory cybersecurity and data “framework” that every business and executive can follow and execute to their company’s benefit, and (2) an artificial intelligence and machine learning cyber defense strategy that will protect the company’s most important data and intellectual property assets – its “crown jewels.”
 Today, with the enormous amount of data any company will create a day, let alone the amount of traffic and information that companies receive from vendors, customers, investors and other trusted parties, a company’s IT department can be overwhelmed with the amount of cybersecurity alerts that need to be investigated.
 The sea of data and data points of contact (called endpoints) is literally incalculable.
 We humans are overwhelmed with data.
 Along with a basic cybersecurity and data framework that all can follow, AI and Machine learning solutions can be put in place to help companies secure their data, and help the company’s IT staff become “super-human” incident responders.
 Today’s solution might even be able to help kick an attacker off your client’s network before he or she can do damage or steal anything, both of which will cause you and your client not only an incredible headache, but also reputational harm and damage (along with other problems like regulatory and civil litigation).

-Paul Ferrillo is counsel in Weil’s Litigation Department, where he focuses on complex securities and business litigation, and internal investigations.
-He also is part of Weil’s Cybersecurity, Data Privacy & Information Management practice, where he focuses primarily on cybersecurity corporate governance issues, and assists clients with governance, disclosure, and regulatory matters relating to their cybersecurity postures and the regulatory requirements which govern them.
+Paul Ferrillo focuses his practice on cybersecurity corporate governance issues, complex securities and business litigation, and internal investigations.
+He assists clients with governance, disclosure, and regulatory matters relating to their cybersecurity postures and the regulatory requirements which govern them.

 Thank you, the material went beyond what most other presentations offered.